PoweredLocal/vrata/README.md

 It's recommended to set this to 'memcached' or another shared cache supported by Lumen if you are running multiple instances of API gateway.
 API rate limitting relies on cache.

-#### DB_DATABASE, DB_HOST, DB_PASSWORD, DB_USERNAME
+#### DB_DATABASE, DB_HOST, DB_PASSWORD, DB_USERNAME, DB_CONNECTION

 Standard Lumen variables for your database credentials.
-Use if you keep users in database
+Use if you keep users in database.
+See Laravel/Lumen documentation for the list of supported databases.

 #### APP_KEY